qbead/qbeadWebsite/content/book/animation2.md

 </div>

 ::: further-reading
-If you want to learn more about controlling the SpinWheel's LEDs, then try out our [Biology of Sight](/sight) Adventure.
-The [color theory](/colortheory) lesson provides more information about why we can use red, green, and blue LEDs to represent all the colors of the rainbow.
+If you want to learn more about controlling the SpinWheel's LEDs, then try out our [Biology of Sight](/sight) adventure.
+The [Color Theory](/colortheory) lesson provides more information about why we can use red, green, and blue LEDs to represent all the colors of the rainbow.
 :::

 ### The color wheel